stuttter/wp-datepicker-styling/README.md

 As new color schemes are introduced and old ones are updated, this file will be maintained to match.

+It's currently used by the [WP Event Calendar](https://github.com/stuttter/wp-event-calendar).

 #Screenshots

 ![Fresh](https://github.com/stuttter/wp-datepicker-styling/blob/master/screenshots/fresh.png?raw=true "Fresh")